yekta/banano-website/content/announcements.md

 We are celebrating our first mainnet anniversary with a 300 million Banano burn!
 Check out the tweet here: [Twitter](https://twitter.com/bananocoin/status/1112973749064790017).
 Or read the recap for more info: [Publish0x Article](https://www.publish0x.com/banano/banano-social-media-recap-april-2019-xxepd?a=QJ0dNjvdLO).

-### MonKeyTalks & Kalium
+### MonkeyTalks & Kalium

 #### 2019-04-01

-We have a new & fun platform for on-chain messaging with Banano, called [MonKeyTalks](https://monkeytalks.cc/).
+We have a new & fun platform for on-chain messaging with Banano, called [MonkeyTalks](https://MonkeyTalks.cc/).
 Also, [Kalium v2](https://play.google.com/store/apps/details?id=com.banano.kaliumwallet) is now officially available for Android.
-Check out the article for more info: [Publish0x Article](https://www.publish0x.com/banano/banano-april-1-update-kalium-release-monkeytalks-on-chain-messaging-announcement-xyzdp?a=QJ0dNjvdLO).
+Check out the article for more info: [Publish0x Article](https://www.publish0x.com/banano/banano-april-1-update-kalium-release-MonkeyTalks-on-chain-messaging-announcement-xyzdp?a=QJ0dNjvdLO).

 ### Meme of the Year